phalcon-orphanage/docs/en/webserver-wamp.md

 ---
-layout: default
+layout: article
 language: 'en'
 version: '4.0'
 ---
 <a name='overview'></a>
 # Installation on WAMP
-[WampServer](http://www.wampserver.com/en/) is a Windows web development environment.
+[WampServer](https://www.wampserver.com/en/) is a Windows web development environment.
 It allows you to create web applications with Apache2, PHP and a MySQL database.
 Below are detailed instructions on how to install Phalcon on WampServer for Windows.
 Using the latest WampServer version is highly recommended.

 <a name='phalcon'></a>
 ## Download the right version of Phalcon